ImJKelly/LCRR_SLI/README.md

 <h1>LCRR & SLI Hub</h1>

 <h2>Description</h2>
 The LCRR and SLI hub was created out of necessity.
-I am part of the Lead and Copper Rule Revisions (LCRR) and Service Line Inventory (SLI) project team for the City of Vienna (Public Works).
-During team meetings, confusion among team members in relation to EPA requirements was evident.
-Members were using second-hand and outdated resources to relay information.
-Often, members were unsure of where to get up-to-date and first hand information.
-The LCRR and SLI hub site remedies this problem.
-The site provides accurate and up-to-date resources for nearly every aspect of the LCRR/SLI project.
+I created the Lead and Copper Removal and Service Line Inventory internal site for the City of Vienna's LCRR/SLI team members.
+The hub provides accurate and up-to-date resources for nearly every aspect of the LCRR/SLI project.

 <h2>Skills</h2>
-The hub site demonstrates a proficient and skilled use of Project Management, HTML, and CSS, to develope, design, create, and implement a web/intranet site.
-A problem was encountered and a solution was presented.
+The hub site demonstrates a proficient and skilled use of Project Management, HTML, and CSS to develope, design, create, and implement a web/intranet site.

 <h2>Tools Used</h2>
   • Visual Studio Code